This interdisciplinary project has been set up to investigate the questions:

 Well-being in the workplace and the Alexander Technique

 This is an ongoing project offering practical sessions on how the Alexander Technique can help both in the workplace and in life generally.
-In autumn 2018:
+Since 2018:

-- Taster sessions were run for staff in Academic Services and for all staff during the well-being week
+- Taster sessions were run for staff in Academic Services and for all staff during well-being weeks 2018 and 2019

-- Victoria and Rose were invited to run workshops at the Macmillan Professionals conference for staff working within cancer care
+- Victoria and Rose ran workshops at the Macmillan Professionals conference for staff working within cancer care in 2018

 Alexander Technique and the Performer